MorganShowman/appd/README.md

 Commands:
-  help                         # Show this help ps                           # List containers build SERVICES               # Build or rebuild services up SERVICES                  # Create and start services
+  help                         # Show this help select                       # Select a Docker Server ENV file to use ps                           # List containers build SERVICES               # Build or rebuild services up SERVICES                  # Create and start services